A Scaling Limit for Line and Surface Defects: Surface defects near in a scaling limit

 In large $n$ with $h_i,\nu$ fixed, we can use the saddle point approximation.
-Moreover, we will assume $h_1\sim h_2\ll 1$.
-Then, the saddle point equations set $\vec{\phi}=0$.
+Moreover, we will assume $h_1\sim h_2\ll 1$.\footnote{Just as in the 4d case, strictly speaking, the expansion parameter is $h_i\nu\ll 1$.} Then, the saddle point equations set $\vec{\phi}=0$.
 As for $\rho$, for small $h_i$, we can keep to leading order

 The solution is